magician11/empath-wiki/training.md

 #### Effects on humans

 The gravitational effect surrounding the craft is disruptive to human cell biology.
 It is unsafe to be exposed for extended periods of time around them.

+#### Maneuvering

+The craft is maneuvered by a pilot who with the aid of a quantum control crystallizing ball and an AI can move in any direction or speed.
+The craft can power frequency higher till an opening in fabric of time space occurs and go into space jump.
+The ball controller is a type of metal that at high frequency and electromagnetic power can transform into a crystal that emits a type of interface for pilot and AI to communicate direction, speed, and path.